Letting us know about a death

 • Organisations deal with probate in different ways.
 You may need to get probate for organisations that are not part of Lloyds Banking Group.

-• To get the legal document back from the Probate Registry usually takes 8–16 weeks.
-To administer the estate can take 9–12 months.
-However, it can sometimes take longer.
+• Getting the legal document back from the Probate Registry usually takes 8 to 16 weeks.
+Administering the estate can take 9 to 12 months.
+It can sometimes take longer.

 • The personal representative may also be known as: